helios19/transaction-store/README.md

 **UI**

 Once the application has started, to access the UI, just open your favorite browser and enter `http://localhost:8081`.
-Make sure port `8080` is not used by another process.
-Then you should be able to access the Customer Classification main page.
+Make sure port `8081` is not used by another process.
+Then you should be able to access the Transaction Summary Report main page.